Ways to Balance Your Professional and Private Life

 It’s easy to accidentally integrate work responsibilities into a period of time that you or your family should spend.
 The lack of control affects not only your relationships with the closest people but also deprives any leisure moments that can lead to very severe mental and physical burnout in the long term, which is promoted by increased stress levels and the lack of sleep.

 Why do we lose the boundaries between professional and private life

 The need to separate professional and private life is hampered by the link between technology and our professional life.
 We use technology and smart devices an average of 5 hours per day on an uncontrolled basis, looking at screens about 77 times a day.
 Research data shows that only about 2.8 hours of this time are productive and spent on the job.

 Using smart devices for reading news as well as some special kind of brain relaxation, we often turn our planned rest into a regular business hour.
-Job emails, announcements, to-do lists: all of this information is kept in front of us, so very often we return to work responsibilities outside of office hours.
+Job emails, announcements, and to-do lists: all of this information is kept in front of us, so we often return to work responsibilities outside of office hours.

 Another complicating factor is the increasing changes in traditional patterns of working time.
-Nowadays, a lot of companies are based on the principle of working hours, where employees are allowed to work a certain number of hours in a way that is convenient for them, and from any location.
-While flexible work schedules generally help to increase employee productivity and well-being, there is a risk of losing work-life balance.
+Nowadays, many companies are based on the principle of working hours, where employees are allowed to work a certain number of hours conveniently for them and from any location.
+While flexible work schedules generally help increase employee productivity and well-being, there is a risk of losing a work-life balance.